 Everyone has a credit score, which is a representation of your financial history and credit that you have used in the past.
 When you apply for a loan or form of credit, the lender or finance company will use your credit score to decide whether to lend you money or not.
 No matter if you are applying for short term loans, switching energy companies, or taking out a new phone plan, your credit rating will need to be checked.
 By maintaining your credit score and making improvements where necessary, you could save yourself money on interest and time in waiting for checks.
+Typically, the better your credit score, the more cheap loans you will be offered.

 At QuidMarket, we believe in offering as much advice as possible to help you find the best credit solution for your situation.
 On this page, we will discuss how to improve your credit score, why you may want to improve your credit score, and alternatives that do not rely on your credit rating.
 That way, you can make the positive changes needed before applying for credit or choose a different option to better suit your circumstances.